eddocs/doc/installation/environment-variables.md

 ## Example - Windows

-On Windows systems use following command to define environment variables globally.
-Agent service needs to be restart after setting the variable.
+On Windows systems use the following command to define environment variables globally.
+Agent service needs to be restarted after setting the variable.

 `[System.Environment]::SetEnvironmentVariable('HTTP_PROXY', '<your proxy details>',[System.EnvironmentVariableTarget]::Machine)`